tlatkowski/inpainting-gmcnn-keras/README.md

 ## Implementation differences from original paper

 1. This model is trained using NVIDIA's irregular mask test set whereas the original model is trained using randomly generated rectangle masks.
-2. Current version of pipeline uses the higher-order features extracted from VGG16 model where as the original model utilizes VGG19.
+2. The current version of pipeline uses the higher-order features extracted from VGG16 model whereas the original model utilizes VGG19.

 ## Visualization of Gaussian blurring masks

-Below you can find the visualisation of applying Gaussian blur to the training masks for the different number of convolution steps (number of iteration steps over the input raw mask).
+Below you can find the visualization of applying Gaussian blur to the training masks for the different number of convolution steps (number of iteration steps over the input raw mask).

 #### Large mask
 Original | 1 step | 2 steps | 3 steps | 4 steps | 5 steps | 10 steps